tedneward/Azgaarnoth/Magic/Spells/flechette-storm.md

 These blades are considered magical weapons for the purposes of overcoming resistance and immunity to nonmagical attacks and damage.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.